-In the Leadership Programme the participants attends a series of leadership modules, starting with defining their leadership profile which helps inform a personal development plan.
-The course provides leadership tools to be applied in everyday work, a mentoring tool, a quick guide, and the leaders’ development is followed up in the BW performance appraisal system.
+In the Leadership Programme the participants attend a series of leadership modules, starting with defining their leadership profile which helps inform a personal development plan.
+The course provides leadership tools to be applied in the everyday work, a mentoring tool, a quick guide, and the leaders’ development is followed up in the BW performance appraisal system.

 The Leadership Programme has been run as an online course for several years and is planned to run continuously in 2023 and 2024.

 During a talk with Mr. Bradley Pereira, Head of Crewing, BW LNG he states: “This course is something new.
 Our leaders see this as a positive thing to help them in their role when they are on board.
 Everyone likes and values it, from the senior-most captain to the newest recruit”.

 When the course was planned and developed together with Green-Jakobsen, a blend of the BW values, the BW competency framework, and Green-Jakobsen’s course framework made up the foundation.
 The idea was that the leadership course should address how an ideal leader should be, taking everything into perspective, not only shipping aspects but also human factors.
 Several departments were involved and contributed – the head of crewing, the head of HSEQ, the head of Technical for LPG, and the head of HR.

 “Getting a senior officer to attend a 4-day course during his vacation is a challenge, everybody values their vacation.
 But our seafarers, after taking the 4-day course are thankful that they got the opportunity to attend and look at it as a time well spent in developing themselves.”